KxSystems/docs/docs/wp/data-visualization/index.md

 ODBC Data Source Administrator.
 This is an alternative to steps 3, 4 and 5 in the instructions linked to above.

-1. Copy `qodbc.dll` to the correct location.
+1. Copy `qodbc3.dll` to the correct location.

 2. Define the Registry file and save it to `C:\Users\<username>` with a `.reg` extension.
 Here is an example of what the file might look